We want everyone involved in cricket in Kent to have a safe, positive experience and be welcomed and supported in their activities.

-Safeguarding children in your Club will not be implemented overnight.
+Safeguarding children and adults in your Club will not be implemented overnight.
 It is a long-term and ongoing process.
 It is the responsibility of the whole club to implement the appropriate Safeguarding policies and procedures.
 The first step is:

 Appointing a Club Safeguarding Officer

-Ideally, the club will appoint a CSO who is not a coach; it is very difficult for children to report a concern to their coach, especially if it is about them.
+Ideally, the club will appoint a CSO who is not a coach; it is sometimes very difficult for children to report a concern to their coach, especially if it is about them.
 The Club may consider appointing 2 CSOs and this is encouraged.
 Club Safeguarding Officers should be friendly, welcoming, professional and visible at the club.
 Whilst not expected to be at the club all the time, it is important children, parents, coaches and club members know who they are, how to contact them, and feel confident to contact them.